 The return to office not only brings an increased awareness of the individual’s role in maintaining a COVID-safe workplace, but also reinforces the importance of implementing effective business-wide sanitary solutions.
-“COVID has created a heightened awareness for everyone around a clean and disinfected office environment with new protocols for distancing and well-being,” say Chris Robertson and Chris Gassi, Sales Managers, Facility Solutions at Staples.
+“COVID has created a heightened awareness for everyone around a clean and disinfected office environment with new protocols for distancing and well-being,” say Chris Robertson, Sales Manager, Facility Solutions at Staples.
 “Facility management teams always have a role in keeping a workplace safe, healthy and clean.”

 Matt Freeman, Business Development Manager at Kimberly-Clark Professional agrees.

 “Our recent office building survey from May 2020* found that 90 percent of people perceived large office buildings as posing a moderate or high germ risk.
 We believe facility managers can adopt ways to help provide peace of mind to consumers and office building employees.”

 But there’s more to keeping the workplace safe and healthy than meets the eye.
 Take note of these often-overlooked hotspots in the office to ensure all the bases are covered to keep employees as safe and well as possible.

 While it’s well-known that high-touch surfaces like doorknobs, elevator buttons and photocopiers should be cleaned and disinfected daily, other surfaces are sometimes neglected.
 “Cleaners are very cognizant of high-touch surfaces,” say Robertson.
 “However, items on a desk may or may not be cleaned based on workplace-specific instructions.”
 Keyboards and phones, for example, are areas that may be overlooked when cleaning.
 Robertson suggests providing employees with wipes so they can sanitize desktop objects before using.

 Freeman notes that the products you use to clean are also important, especially when chemicals are in use.
 Kimberly-Clark Professional’s office building survey found that